lj020326/ansible-datacenter/wiki/roles/bootstrap_linux_networking.md

       vars:
         bootstrap_linux_network_pkgs:
           - net-tools
-          - iproute2
+          - ifupdown
         bootstrap_linux_network_ether_interfaces:
           - device: eth0
-            bootproto: dhcp
-        bootstrap_linux_network_bridge_interfaces:
+            ip: 192.168.1.100
+            netmask: 255.255.255.0
+            gateway: 192.168.1.1
+        bootstrap_linux_network_vlan_interfaces:
-          - device: br0
+          - device: eth0.10
-            interfaces:
-              - eth1
+            ip: 192.168.10.100
+            netmask: 255.255.255.0
 ```

 ## Dependencies

-This role does not have any external dependencies other than the packages specified in `bootstrap_linux_network_pkgs`.
+This role does not have any external dependencies other than the Ansible core modules and the specified network-related packages.

-## Tags

-- `network` - Applies to all network configuration tasks.
-- `packages` - Applies to package installation tasks.
-- `services` - Applies to service management tasks.

 ## Best Practices

-1. **Backup Configuration Files**: The role creates backups of existing network configuration files before making changes.
-2. **Conditional Service Restarts**: Network services are only restarted if the `bootstrap_linux_network_allow_service_restart` variable is set to `true`.
-3. **Environment Variables**: Environment variables can be customized using the `env` dictionary.
+- Ensure that the `bootstrap_linux_network_pkgs` list includes all necessary packages for your specific network configuration.
+- Define all required interfaces in their respective lists (`bootstrap_linux_network_ether_interfaces`, `bootstrap_linux_network_bridge_interfaces`, etc.) with appropriate configurations.
+- Set `bootstrap_linux_network_allow_service_restart` to `false` if you do not want the role to restart network services automatically.

 ## Molecule Tests

-This role does not currently include Molecule tests.
-Consider adding them for automated testing and validation of the role's functionality.
+This role does not include any Molecule tests at this time.
+Consider adding Molecule scenarios to ensure the role behaves as expected across different environments and distributions.

 ## Backlinks